 Summary of the Different Ways to Prove a Negative

 - The Law of Contradiction proves a negative with certainty: Nothing can both be and not be; Nothing can be A and not A.

-- The Modus Tollens also proves a negatives: “If P, then Q. Not Q. Therefore, not P.”
+- The Modus Tollens also proves a negative: “If P, then Q. Not Q. Therefore, not P.”

-- We Can Use Inductive Reasoning to Provide a Likely Proof as Well: We can show evidence of absence as proof of likelihood.
+- We Can Use Inductive Reasoning to Provide a Likely Proof: We can show evidence of absence as proof of likelihood.